Jaydev410/Learn-Git/readme.md

 # Learn about git and github

-git init
-git branch
-git branch -d branch_name
-git branch -M new_branch_name
-git status
-git add file_name
-git add .
-git commit -m "Message to show" git commit -am "Message to show" git remote origin github_email git remote -v git push origin main/master git push -u origin git push
+git init  -- For Initialize Directory, git branch -- For Identify current branch, git branch -d branch_name -- For deleting specific branch, git branch -M new_branch_name -- For renaming main/master branch, git status -- For seeing current state and staging area, git add file_name -- For adding file to staging area, git add .  -- For adding all files  at once in staging area, git commit -m "Message to show"  -- For commit file, git commit -am "Message to show"  -- For adding and commiting file same time, git remote origin github_email  -- For set remote origin, git remote -v  -- For checking current remote url, git push origin main/master  -- For pushing file in origin, git push -u origin  -- For pushing all files automatically in origin, git push  -- For push all files that have been modified,